 Gaussian Naïve Bayes Classifier (NaiveBayes.py)

 This model has been written in Python 3.10.
-It contains 12 methods, the most important of which is the cross-validation method (gaussianCrossValidation) as seen in fig 4.6.
+It contains 12 methods, the most important of which is the cross-validation method (gaussianCrossValidation), as seen in fig 4.6.
 This method is used to validate the results of the Gaussian NB classifier.
-It takes all the program files and all the class labels as its inputs.
-It then calls the ‘splitIntoFolds’ method which is responsible for splitting the data into folds of equal lengths.
-After the data has been split, the folds are looped through and each fold is used as the testing data exactly once, while all the other folds are used as the training data.
-The classification is done by the ‘runGNBClassifier’ method which takes the training folds, the training label folds and the test fold as its input.
+First, it takes all the program files and all the class labels as inputs.
+It then calls the ‘splitIntoFolds’ method, responsible for splitting the data into folds of equal lengths.
+After the data has been split, the folds are looped through, and each fold is used as the testing data exactly once, while all the other folds are used as the training data.
+Finally, the classification is done by the ‘runGNBClassifier’ method, which takes the training folds, the training label folds and the test fold as input.
 The implementation of this method is described in fig 4.7 alongside the function for making predictions, ‘makePredictions’.

-The remaining methods include the method for calculating the accuracy score (calculateAccuracyScore) – which calculates the percentage to which the predictions are equal to the actual labels –, the ‘getMean’ function that calculates the mean of a set of values, the ‘separationFunction’ method that separates the data based on classes, and the ‘getStandardDev’ function that calculates the standard deviation of a set of values.
-Other methods include ‘collateStatistics’ and ‘collateClassStatistics’ which collate the statistics (mean and standard deviation) for each row and class respectively.
+The remaining methods include the method for calculating the accuracy score (calculateAccuracyScore) – which calculates the percentage to which the predictions are equal to the actual labels – and the ‘getMean’ function that calculates the mean of a set of values.
+There is also the ‘separationFunction’ method that separates the data based on classes, and the ‘getStandardDev’ function that calculates the standard deviation of a set of values.
+Other methods include ‘collateStatistics’ and ‘collateClassStatistics’, which collate the statistics (mean and standard deviation) for each row and class.

-Finally, the last two methods are the methods that calculate the gaussian probability for a row and a class.
-These are called ‘getGaussianProbability’ and ‘getClassGaussianProbability’ respectively.
+Finally, the last two methods are the methods that calculate the Gaussian probability for a row and a class.
+These are called ‘getGaussianProbability’ and ‘getClassGaussianProbability’, respectively.

 fig 4.6: The implementation of the cross-validation function on the Gaussian NB classifier